ld3z/book/content/tooltips/paper.md

 # Paper:

-- The go-to for MC server software
+- The goto for MC server software
-- Updated for latest version of Minecraft
+- Almost always updated for latest version of Minecraft
 - Very well optimized version of vanilla Minecraft
-- Fixes lots of game bugs and patches them out